What Education Can Be

 The College Board identified Catlin Gabel as having one of the best student success rates in Advanced Placement math, science, and technology in Oregon.

-14% of students in the class of 2013 are National Merit semifinalists or commended scholars.
+23% of students in the class of 2016 are National Merit scholars, finalists or commended students.

 The athletics program is open to all Middle and Upper School students and features a "no cut" policy, with the exception of varsity-level teams.
 Student athletes, teams, and coaches have been honored nationally and statewide as state champions, All-Americans, coaches of the year, and players of the year, and have received all-state and district honors.

 67-acre wooded campus with 4 soccer fields, a state-of-the-art track, 2 outdoor tennis courts, 2 indoor tennis courts, fully equipped gym, and weight room.Each division has its own area, and common areas include the Cabell Center (theater), the Barn (cafeteria), the Creative Arts Center, the Paddock, an apple orchard, and a fir grove.

 Catlin Gabel commits to becoming a sustainable school by educating students to develop the wisdom, vision, and drive to create a sustainable society modeling sustainable practices throughout the school; and inspiring others to join with us in our commitment to sustainability.